legeyda/kvix/README.md

 	rename kwix.ui.Selector.go to show
 	--collect-data TKinterModernThemes
-	if activation event fired when window already on screen, activate it and bring to foreground
+	if activation event fired when window already on screen, activate it and bring to foreground fix freeze when interrupt signal received (Ctrl+C in shell)